oracle-livelabs/cloud-database-services/exadata-database-service-on-cc/introduction/introduction.md

 # Introduction

+## About this Workshop

 The labs in this workshop walk you through all the steps to get started using the Oracle Exadata Database Service to perform lifecycle tasks and procedures.

+Estimated Workshop Time: 1 hour 10 minutes

 **What is an Oracle Exadata Database Service?**